spatie/docs.spatie.be-old/resources/views/laravel-server-monitor/v1/monitoring-basics/managing-hosts.md

 ## Deleting hosts

-Deleting hosts is a simple as running
+Deleting a host is a simple as running

 ```bash
 php artisan server-monitor:add-host <host-name>
 ```

-where `<host-name>` is the name of the host you which to delete.
+where `<host-name>` is the name of the host you wish to delete.

 ## Manually modifying hosts and checks

-Instead of using the artisan commands you may opt to [manually configure](https://docs.spatie.be/laravel-server-monitor/v1/advanced-usage/manually-configure-hosts-and-checks) the hosts and checks in the database
+Instead of using the artisan commands you may opt to [manually configure](https://docs.spatie.be/laravel-server-monitor/v1/advanced-usage/manually-configure-hosts-and-checks) the hosts and checks in the database.

 ## Listing hosts and checks